ShapeShift VS Changelly: Cryptocurrency Exchange Comparison

-If you’re thinking about getting involved in crypto trading, you’ve probably heard that there are two main types of crypto exchanges that make this process a lot easier and accessible for everyone.
+If you’re thinking about getting involved in crypto trading, you’ve probably heard that there are two main types of exchange platforms that make this process a lot easier and accessible for everyone.
 They’re known as centralized and decentralized exchanges.
-The former function similar to banks and they adhere to certain rules and regulations governing the crypto industry.
+The former function similarly to banks and they adhere to certain rules and regulations governing the crypto industry.
 They’re owned and operated by a company that approves all the transactions and has control over the stored funds.

 It was the decentralized exchanges, however, which changed the way we think about money and trading with digital currencies.
 They offer more privacy and fewer registration requirements, and sometimes even the option to trade without creating an account.
 The transactions are made using the blockchain technology which directly connects buyers and sellers.
 This means there’s no need for a third party to process their trades.

 ShapeShift was founded back in 2013 by Erik Voorhees, with headquarters in Switzerland.
-The company became famous for offering its users the option to trade cryptocurrencies without providing any personal data or creating an account.
+The company became famous for offering its users the option to trade cryptocurrencies without providing any personal data, performing a KYC check, or creating an account at all.
 Many found this option appealing but there were also those who were quite skeptical about the whole anonymity thing.

 As it turned out, these people were right to raise their eyebrows at ShapeShift since there have been a couple of security breaches throughout the years, due to the lack of rigid regulations.
 Therefore, from October 2018, customers are asked to fill in some personal information before they’re allowed to start trading.

-The unrestrained geographical accessibility has been another reason for the growing popularity of ShapeShift among international traders.
+The unrestrained geographical accessibility has been another reason for the growing popularity of this instant exchange among international traders.

-Changelly is a decentralized crypto exchange based in Prague, the capital of the Czech Republic.
-It was founded in 2015 and quickly gained the trust of more than 3 million users around the globe.
+Changelly has quickly gained the trust of more than 3 million users around the globe.
 The platform itself doesn’t have restrictions based on the users’ geographic location, but some countries might have stricter laws that prevent their residents from using a site seen as unsafe.